dbt-labs/snowflake_summit_formula1_workshop_draft/10-python-transformations.md

         return fastest_pit_stops.round(2)
     ```

-3. Let’s break down what this code is doing step by step:
+3. Let’s break down what this code is doing:
     - First, we are importing the Python libraries that we are using.
-A *library* is a reusable chunk of code that someone else wrote that you may want to include in your programs/projects.
-We are using `numpy` and `pandas`in this Python model.
 This is similar to a dbt *package*, but our Python libraries do *not* persist across the entire project.
     - Defining a function called `model` with the parameter `dbt` and `session`.
-The parameter `dbt` is a class compiled by dbt, which enables you to run your Python code in the context of your dbt project and DAG.
-The parameter `session` is a class representing your Snowflake’s connection to the Python backend.
-The `model` function *must return a single DataFrame*.
+We'll define these more in depth later in this section.
 You can see that all the data transformation happening is within the body of the `model` function that the `return` statement is tied to.
     - Then, within the context of our dbt model library, we are passing in a configuration of which packages we need using `dbt.config(packages=["pandas","numpy"])`.
-    - Use the `.ref()` function to retrieve the data frame `pit_stops_joined` that we created in our last step using SQL.
+    - Use the `.ref()` function to retrieve the upstream data frame `pit_stops_joined` that we created in our last step using SQL.
 We cast this to a pandas dataframe (by default it's a Snowpark Dataframe).
+    - From there we are using python to transform our dataframe to give us a statistical summary by using `describe()` across the `CONSTRUCTOR_NAME`.
     - Create a variable named `year` so we aren’t passing a hardcoded value.
-    - Generate a new column called `PIT_STOP_SECONDS` by dividing the value of `PIT_STOP_MILLISECONDS` by 1000.
-    - Create our final data frame `fastest_pit_stops` that holds the records where year is equal to our year variable (2021 in this case), then group the data frame by `CONSTRUCTOR_NAME` and use the `describe()` and `sort_values()` and in descending order.
-This will make our first row in the new aggregated data frame the team with the fastest pit stops over an entire competition year.
-    - Finally, it resets the index of the `fastest_pit_stops` data frame.
-The `reset_index()` method allows you to reset the index back to the default 0, 1, 2, etc indexes.
-By default, this method will keep the "old" indexes in a column named "index"; to avoid this, use the drop parameter.
-Think of this as keeping your data “flat and square” as opposed to “tiered”.
-If you are new to Python, now might be a good time to [learn about indexes for 5 minutes](https://towardsdatascience.com/the-basics-of-indexing-and-slicing-python-lists-2d12c90a94cf) since it's the foundation of how Python retrieves, slices, and dices data.
-The `inplace` argument means we override the existing data frame permanently.
-Not to fear!
-This is what we want to do to avoid dealing with multi-indexed dataframes!
     - Convert our Python column names to all uppercase using `.upper()`, so Snowflake recognizes them.
-    - Finally we are returning our dataframe with 2 decimal places for all the columns using the `round()` method.
-4. Zooming out a bit, what are we doing differently here in Python from our typical SQL code:
-    - Method chaining is a technique in which multiple methods are called on an object in a single statement, with each method call modifying the result of the previous one.
-The methods are called in a chain, with the output of one method being used as the input for the next one.
-The technique is used to simplify the code and make it more readable by eliminating the need for intermediate variables to store the intermediate results.
-        - The way you see method chaining in Python is the syntax `.().()`.
-For example, `.describe().sort_values(by='mean')` where the `.describe()` method is chained to `.sort_values()`.
-    - The `.describe()` method is used to generate various summary statistics of the dataset.
-It's used on pandas dataframe.
-It gives a quick and easy way to get the summary statistics of your dataset without writing multiple lines of code.
-    - The `.sort_values()` method is used to sort a pandas dataframe or a series by one or multiple columns.
-The method sorts the data by the specified column(s) in ascending or descending order.
-It is the pandas equivalent to `order by` in SQL.
+This has been a frequent "gotcha" for folks using dbt python so we call it out here.

     We won’t go as in depth for our subsequent scripts, but will continue to explain at a high level what new libraries, functions, and methods are doing.